Patbox/PolyFactory/README.md

 # PolyFactory

-PolyFactory is a fully server-side, content-tech mod designed around automation, crafting and utility.
+PolyFactory is a fully server-side, content/tech mod designed around automation, crafting and utility.

 // Todo, write actual readme once more stuff is done